According to McKinsey, China added, “the equivalent of the entire Australian economy to its GDP” in 2019 alone.

 Step One: Pick a Business Location

 Before starting a business in China, you’ll have to decide where you want your business to be located.
 China is a large, growing country, and new business hubs are still emerging.
 However, you may want to focus on cities that are already bustling business centers, like Shanghai, Beijing and Guangzhou (formerly Canton).

 Shanghai is a popular choice because of its special perks.
 The government actually encourages foreign business and innovation.
 For example, Shanghai’s 120 square kilometer Free Trade Zone (FTZ) allows many foreign businesses to operate without paying as many taxes as usual.
 Fewer industries are restricted from foreign investment.
 The government relaxes some administrative controls that are present in other cities.
 Office rental is easier and is of higher quality than it might be in less established cities.

 While Shanghai might be a good location for most foreign enterprises, your ultimate decision depends on your specific business needs.
 Before making your final decision, consider key factors like:

 Don’t discount local culture, either.
 When you’re starting a business in China, a welcoming environment, like that in Shanghai, can mean the difference between a successful venture and a flop.

-If you choose to start your business in China with help from a local Professional Employment Organization (PEO) / Employer of Record (EOR), like New Horizons Global Partners, you can start operating in days.
+If you choose to start your business in China with help from a local Professional Employment Organization (PEO)/Employer of Record (EOR), you can start operating in days.

 However, talented Chinese employees are always in demand, especially in the current job market.
 It can be hard to secure the best talent since they’re constantly approached by businesses with enticing job offers.

-For foreigners starting a business in China, it often makes more sense to use a recruitment agency in China like New Horizons to identify and secure top local talent.
-New Horizons’ staffing team can:
+For foreigners starting a business in China, it often makes more sense to use a recruitment agency in China to identify and secure top local talent.
+A local staffing team can: